Although we receive a government grant in aid, the British Council is operationally independent from the UK government.

 '[to] advance, for the public benefit, any purpose which is exclusively charitable and which shall

-(a) promote cultural relationships and the understanding of different cultures between people and peoples of the United Kingdom and other countries;
+(a) promote cultural relationships between the people of the United Kingdom and other countries;

-(c) develop a wider knowledge of the English language;
+(b) develop a wider knowledge of the English language; and

 The British Council has a group structure which, in addition to the British Council charity, includes subsidiary undertakings in the UK and overseas.
-See a list of all British Council group entities (PDF 100kb).
+For a list of the British Council group’s operational entities please click British Council Group Entities (PDF 113kb)

 Information about these separate legal entities is in the governance statement and notes to the accounts sections of the British Council’s annual reports.